sensu/sensu-go-workshop/lessons/operator/01/README.md

-# Lesson 1: Introduction to Observability Pipelines
+# Lesson 1: Introduction to Monitoring as Code

 - [What is Monitoring as Code?](#what-is-monitoring-as-code)
 - [What is Observability?](#what-is-observability)